Kia XCeed review - Practicality, comfort and boot space

 - 1Kia XCeed reviewThe jacked-up Kia XCeed adds some extra practicality to the growing Ceed range

 - 2Engines, performance and driveThe XCeed is good to drive and comfortable on long journeys, but gearboxes disappoint

 - 3MPG, CO2 and Running CostsThe Kia XCeed range offers solid residuals, reasonable insurance premiums, along with a fuel-saving plug-in hybrid option

 - 4Interior, design and technologyThe XCeed is stylish, well-built and benefits from a great infotainment system

-- 5Practicality, comfort and boot space - currently readingIt’s not the most practical small SUV around but the XCeed builds on what’s offered by its capable hatchback sibling, with just a little extra practicality
+- 5Practicality, comfort and boot space - currently readingThe XCeed builds on what’s offered by its capable hatchback sibling, with just a little extra practicality

 - 6Reliability and SafetyMuch like the Ceed hatchback, the Kia XCeed will be reliable, safe and cheap to run